-- 1. Future Professionals must keep themselves, workstations and classroom areas clean, sanitary, and clutter free at all times. - 2.
-Future Professionals must clean their stations, including the floor, after each service. - 3.
+- 1. Future Professionals must keep workstations and classroom areas clean, sanitary, and clutter-free at all times. - 2.
+Future Professionals must clean their stations in the clinic classroom, including the floor, after each service. - 3.
 Hair must be swept up immediately after a service is completed, before blow drying. - 4.
 Clinic stations must be cleaned at the end of the day, prior to clocking out for the day. - 5.
-Future Professionals must maintain standard personal sanitation and grooming practices, according to the state requirements.
+Future Professionals may have their hair or other services done Tuesday through Thursday.
+To receive a service, Future Professionals must do the following prior to starting the service: - a.
+Notify a Learning Leader. - b.
+Be scheduled off the service books by a Learning Leader. - c.
+Pay for service supplies, including perms, tints, bleaches, rinses, conditioning, treatments, manicures, nails, etc. - d.
+Personal services are considered rewards and scheduled for Future Professionals who are up to date with all practical skills, exams, and clinic practical worksheets.
+School assignments and successful learning are the priority.